Golfrichie/resume-agent-skills/resume.md

 - Led a small team of 3 and worked closely with the Requirements client team to begin modernization efforts focused on the intake process used for new requirements and integration with Jira and Confluence to automatically create stories, tasks, and technical requirements linked together.
 - Reviewed legacy requirements documentation and utilized new tools and AI to redesign and format legacy documentation and assist with creating clear linkages from requirements to individual lines of code for traceability.
 - Updated maintainability artifacts and guidelines to algin with the current code base to assist architects and developers understand key business terminology and how the Java code reflects key outputs that are generated to taxpayers and other end users.
+- Supported program management scoping discussions, resource alloctaions, and budgeting to ensure my team and others were performing work in scope with what was aligned in the contract and had enough resources to perform the work while not impacting the program's financials.
 - Worked in an Agile methodology using a Kanban board in Jira to track our current activities and delvierables, plan for future deliverables, and document impediments in a dashboard for leadership to have a clear picture of the status of our work and future deliverables.

 ### IT Consulting Project Manager — Deloitte Consulting LLP (April 2024–April 2025)